 Savor the thrilling experience of actually going into the interior of the ancient Great Pyramid and visit the king’s chamber.
 The Great Pyramid of Giza (also known as the Pyramid of Khufu or the Pyramid of Cheops) is the oldest and largest of the three pyramids in the Giza Necropolis bordering what is now El Giza, Egypt.
 It is the only one to remain largely intact.
-Egyptologists believe that the pyramid was built as a tomb over a 10 to 20-year period concluding around 2560 BCE.
+Egyptologists believe that the pyramid was built as a tomb over a 10 to 20 year period concluding around 2560 BCE.
 Initially at 146.5 meters/481 feet, the Great Pyramid was the tallest man-made structure in the world for more than 3,800 years.
-Originally, there have been varying scientific and alternative theories about the Great Pyramid’s construction techniques.
+Originally, there were varying scientific and alternative theories about the Great Pyramid’s construction techniques.
 Most accepted construction hypotheses are based on the idea that it was built by moving huge stones from a quarry and dragging and lifting them into place.
 Visit the Solar Boat Museum, with its ancient Egyptian cedar wood boat, dating back 4,500 years.

 Day 8: Cairo / Aswan

-This morning, you are transferred to the airport for your flight to Aswan where you will connect with the flight to Abu Simbel to visit the Temple of Ramses II and Queen Nefertari.
+This morning, you are transferred to the airport for your flight to Aswan where you connect with the flight to Abu Simbel to visit the Temple of Ramses II and Queen Nefertari.
 The temples of Abu Simbel are amongst the most interesting pharaonic temples.
 Located close to the southern border with the Sudan, and 280 km/174 miles south of Aswan.
 The site consists of two, rock-cut temples, which both date to the reign of King Ramses II (1290-1223 BCE).